 Alternative to Snopes: CheckYourFact.com.
 Snopes is the most popular site for checking rumors and conspiracy theories, but it has been tainted by taking a liberal slant numerous times, notably it has labeled as “false” articles by the conservative Christian satire website, Babylon Bee, even though the articles were obviously satire.
 CheckYourFact.com is owned by the conservative Daily Caller, but it is independent of The Daily Caller, and is certified by the International Fact Checking Network (IFCN).

 Alternative to The Onion: The Babylon Bee.
-Speaking of satire, The Onion is the most famous satire website, but the stings from The Babylon Bee have generated so much attention that Facebook and Snopes have labeled some of its satire as false in ways that remove it from being viewed.
+Speaking of satire, The Onion is the most famous satire website, but the stings from The Babylon Bee have generated so much attention that Facebook and Snopes have labeled some of its satire as false in ways that remove it from being viewed, and Twitter removed The Babylon Bee after it satired a transgender being recognized as “woman of the year.”
 You may want to search for it on DuckDuckGo, and check it out for yourself.

 Posted on February 27, 2021, in Books, Christian Living, Citizenship and tagged Amazon, associated press, babylon bee, Barnes and Noble, checkyourfact, DuckDuckGo, Facebook, Google, MeWe, news media, onion, parler, snopes, the babylon bee, the onion, Twitter, World magazine.
 Bookmark the permalink.
 Leave a comment.